Binselay History, Family Crest & Coats of Arms

 The surname Binselay was first found in Norfolk and Suffolk, where they had been granted lands by King William after the Norman Conquest in 1066.
 They are descended from Benzelius, Archbishop of Upsal in the Viking kingdom of Sweden.
 Benzelinus accompanied William Conqueror into England.
 There are now 28 different forms of spelling of this name.

-Important Dates for the Binselay family
+Early History of the Binselay family

 This web page shows only a small excerpt of our Binselay research.
 Another 36 words (3 lines of text) covering the years 154 and 1548 are included under the topic Early Binselay History in all our PDF Extended History products and printed products wherever possible.

 Endless spelling variations are a prevailing characteristic of Norman surnames.
 Old and Middle English lacked any definite spelling rules, and the introduction of Norman French added an unfamiliar ingredient to the English linguistic stew.
 French and Latin, the languages of the court, also influenced spellings.
 Finally, Medieval scribes generally spelled words according to how they sounded, so one person was often referred to by different spellings in different documents.
 The name has been spelled Bensley, Bensely, Benseley, Benesle, Bensle, Benslie, Benslee, Benisly, Benslow, Beanslie, Binslie and many more.

 Early Notables of the Binselay family (pre 1700)